Varunyadavgithub/BookStore/README.md

 1. Visit the application in your web browser.
 2. Explore the free category books on the home page.
+3. Enjoy the light or dark mode feature for a personalized reading experience.
-3. Sign up to access the paid category books.
+4. Sign up (optional) to access the paid category books.
+5. Log in to your account to access paid category books and stay logged in using local storage.
-4. Enjoy reading your favorite books!
+6. Continue exploring and reading your favorite books!

 ## Contributing